Coddiction-101/AiDump/Padhle.md

 12. Cloud use karne ka ek disadvantage batao : **Mein nhi bataunga**

-13. Agar tum ek app bana rahe ho jo viral ho sakta hai, cloud kyu best choice hai?
+13. Agar tum ek app bana rahe ho jo viral ho sakta hai, cloud kyu best choice hai? : **to manage the sudden traffic and use of the elasticity for a short term and swich to stability if required.**

 14. Local server kab better ho sakta hai cloud se?